Age Determination of LAMOST Red Giant Branch stars based on the Gradient Boosting Decision Tree method: Introduction

 \section{Introduction}

 The Milky Way (MW) is a unique laboratory for Galactic archaeology studies because a large number of individual stars can be precisely resolved.
 One can use multidimensional information to study the properties of stellar populations and the history of our Galaxy.
 The abundance of chemical elements on the surface of stars can be used to provide the fossil evidence of the Galactic environment at the time of their birth.
 In turn, stellar ages are helpful to trace back the history of the MW.
-Therefore, it is very essential to estimate reliable stellar ages for widely distributed stars across the MW. \citep{2022arXiv220402989C,2023arXiv230408276A}.
+Therefore, it is very essential to estimate reliable stellar ages for widely distributed stars across the MW \citep{2016ApJ...831..139M, 2019NatAs...3..932G, 2022arXiv220402989C, 2022Natur.603..599X, 2023arXiv230408276A, 2024MNRAS.528L.122C}.

-In terms of stellar populations, Red Giant Branch stars (RGB) are particularly beneficial for Galactic archaeology \citep[e.g.,][]{2015ApJ...809L...3S,2023arXiv230408276A}.
+Red Giant Branch (RGB) stars are at one stage occurring after the main sequence phase, which are the portion of the giant branch before helium ignition occurs in the course of stellar evolution.
+Red Clump Giant (RCG) stars typically form a distinct horizontal branch on the HR diagram which can be mixed with the RGB.
+Most of these stars are burning helium in their core (Primary RC or RCG).
+In terms of stellar populations, Red Giant Branch(RGB) stars are particularly beneficial for Galactic archaeology \citep[e.g.,][]{2015ApJ...809L...3S,2023arXiv230408276A}.
 They are numerous and cover a wide range of stellar ages \citep{2012ASSP...26.....M}.
 Because of their high luminosity, RGB stars can be observed at larger distances, thus probing all the way to the outskirts of our Galaxy.
 Moreover, their solar-like oscillations may be observed at longer frequencies than those required to observe similar oscillations in dwarf and sub-giant stars \citep{2023arXiv230410654S}.